Detection prospects of solar $g$-modes with LISA: Standard solar models using MESA and the computation of oscillation modes

 \section{Standard solar models using MESA and the computation of oscillation modes}

-A standard solar model (SSM) is constructed by evolving a $1M_\odot$ star through the known solar age and matching the luminosity, radius and surface $Z/X$ to the observed values This is achieve by adjusting the inital $Y$, $Z$ and the mixing length parameter.
+A standard solar model (SSM) is constructed by evolving a $1M_\odot$ star through the known solar age and matching the luminosity, radius, and surface $Z/X$ to the observed values.
+This is achieved by adjusting the initial $Y$, $Z$, and the mixing length parameter.
 The constraints on solar luminosity and radius are particularly important.
 As a result, the SSM has no free parameters, but different SSMs can nevertheless be obtained by adopting different input physics, such as opacities and nuclear reaction rates, as well as different chemical compositions.

+The stellar evolution calculations presented in this work were carried out using MESA (Modules for Experiments in Stellar Astrophysics), a widely used open-source code for one-dimensional stellar evolution developed by Bill Paxton and collaborators \cite{Polnarev:2009xf},\cite{Paxton_2011ApJS..192....3P},\cite{Paxton_2013ApJS..208....4P},\cite{Paxton_2015ApJS..220...15P},\cite{Paxton_2018ApJS..234...34P},\cite{Paxton_2019ApJS..243...10P}.
+MESA solves the fully coupled equations governing stellar structure and evolution while incorporating modern input physics such as nuclear reaction networks, radiative opacities, and equations of state.

-In this study I computed two standard solar models and investigated their mode sensitivity on LISA, The main updates in these models is the change of 4 nuclear reaction rates relevant for hydrogen burning in the stellar core.
-The reaction rates are updated by changing the $S(0)$ factor in the reaction rate formula in \texttt{MESA}.
-These reactions and their updated values of the $S(0)$ are as follows:
+In this study, I computed two standard solar models, Updated MESA GS98 and Updated MESA AGSS09, and investigated their mode sensitivity in LISA.
+The main updates in these models are the change of four nuclear reaction rates relevant for hydrogen burning in the stellar core.
+These updates are motivated from the recent development in the solar models studies \cite{Vinyoles_2017}